Markups & Profit Margins

 Important: Don't be afraid to charge appropriate markups.
 Your expertise, equipment, and service have real value.

-Failure Rate Adjustment
+Failure Rate (Buffer)

 What Is the Failure Rate?

-Why Include Failure Rate?
+Why Include a Failure Buffer?

 - •Mid-Print Failures: Clogs, power outages, spaghetti